Does My Child Need to See a Pediatric Dentist?

 If you want focused dental care for your child, we recommend you take them to our experienced pediatric dentist.
-Dr. Chris Powell would be more than happy to help your child adopt healthy oral hygiene habits that will last a lifetime.
+Our pediatric dentist would be more than happy to help your child adopt healthy oral hygiene habits that will last a lifetime.

 Here are a few advantages that come withthat specializes in treating patients 18 and younger.

 Additional Years of Specialized Training